 Researchers from Peter the Great Saint-Petersburg Polytechnic University (SPbPU) together with Swiss, Polish and French researchers have discovered unique atomic-scale techniques in the crystal lattice of antiferroelectric lead zirconate during synchrotron X-ray scattering experiment.
 This finding is the first step toward developing efficient electrolyte-free accumulators of electric energy.

-“Critical scattering and incommensurate phase transition in antiferroelectric PbZrO3 under pressure” was published in the Nature Group’s Scientific Reports.
+The article titled “Critical scattering and incommensurate phase transition in antiferroelectric PbZrO3 under pressure” was published in the Nature Group’s Scientific Reports.

 During the experiment, the researchers tried to better understand the microscopic physics of antiferroelectric materials, which are very difficult to explain theoretically.
 This group’s model object is lead zirconate.